douglasgreen/taskmaster/docs/design.md

 and 45 minutes past the hour.
 And you should run the reminder program with a cron every 15 minutes to avoid overlap.

+If a reminder has no dates or times scheduled, a nudge email will be sent every 30 days to remind you it exists.
+Only one nudge email is sent per day.

 There is a limit of no more than one email reminder per hour.

 You can't schedule times without dates.